FREQUENTLY ASKED QUESTIONS

 Do I need to speak other languages apart from English?
-For instance, do I need to speak French to look for work in Antibes?

 The quick answer is no; English is the language of the seas and the working language on board yachts.
 Of course, being able to speak other languages is a bonus and can make life easier and enhance your experience.
 It can also help dealing with some guests on board the yacht and with local suppliers.
 Antibes and the south of France is the heart of the Mediterranean yachting industry and most suppliers who are serious players in the yachting industry will speak English.
 There is a very large English speaking community in the South of France, many yacht crew and captains live here with their families.

 I am a newcomer, what personal belongings shall I take with me on board?